oasis177/GoProTimelapse/README.md

 ## Xml Config Format

 Our program will send a email advising us when the GoPro is not saving the images correctly.
+The format of the xml file that contain the mail config and paswords is like the following:
 ```
 <goPro>